istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 For instance, traffic which is addressed to a service, even though ultimately resolved to a pod IP, is always treated by the ambient mesh as to-service and would use a service-attached waypoint.
 {{< /tip >}}

+### Require traffic to traverse the waypoint {#require-waypoint}

+The `istio.io/use-waypoint` label records your intent to send traffic through a waypoint, but on its own it does not guarantee that this happens.
+If the named waypoint does not exist or is not ready, ztunnel routes traffic directly to the destination rather than failing the request.
+Any Layer 7 policy that the waypoint would have enforced never takes effect, and traffic flows as though no waypoint were configured.

+If enforcing a waypoint's Layer 7 policies is a security requirement, make the waypoint mandatory with an `AuthorizationPolicy` that admits only the waypoint's identity.
+A waypoint uses the service account named after its `Gateway`, so a policy on the destination workloads that allows only that identity denies any client that reaches them without first passing through the waypoint.
+Continuing with the `reviews-svc-waypoint` waypoint from above:

+{{< text syntax=yaml >}}
+apiVersion: security.istio.io/v1
+kind: AuthorizationPolicy
+metadata:
+  name: require-waypoint
+  namespace: default
+spec:
+  selector:
+    matchLabels:
+      app: reviews
+  action: ALLOW
+  rules:
+  - from:
+    - source:
+        principals:
+        - cluster.local/ns/default/sa/reviews-svc-waypoint
+{{< /text >}}

+This policy uses a workload `selector` rather than a `targetRef`, so it is enforced at Layer 4 by ztunnel and takes effect even when the waypoint itself is unavailable.

 ### Shift traffic between waypoints {#waypoint-canary}

 {{< warning >}}